felipexavier1995/High-Availability-with-Mysql-/README.md

 #

-Hi everybody,it's a document about High Availability with Mysql.
+Hi everybody,it's a document about Replication with Mysql.
 The object with this file is to deepen my knowledge in Database and Infrastructure.
 I made an environment with two virtual machines with Linux.
 During the project.
 I was responsible for:
 <ol>
 	<li> 1GB memory ram</li>
   	<li> 30GB storing</li>